ecrc/exageostat/README.md

 Installation requires at least **CMake** of version 3.2.3.
 To build ExaGeoStat, please follow these instructions:

-1. Get ExaGeoStat from git repository
+1. Get  from git repository

         git clone git@github.com:ecrc/exageostat